 Trogons Are Seed Dispersers

-These Winged Creatures Are Loyal To Their Mates
+These Winged Creatures Are Loyal to Their Mates

 Both Parents Care for Their Offspring